- 80 Actual Exam Questions

 Don’t waste time with unreliable exam prep resources.
 Get started with DumpsProvider’s SAP C_OCM_2503 exam dumps today and achieve your certification effortlessly!

-How would you assign the responsibilities for organizational change management in a cloud project?
+What are the key elements of a user adoption strategy for an SAP cloud implementation?
 Note: There are 2 correct answers to this question.

 Security & Privacy